 Extra utensils are also a large clutter in a kitchen.
 If you have two large serving utensils of the same sort, such as a ladle, you can give one away or just dump it.

 Living Room Decluttering

-Bountiful books that you’ve acquired over the years, but you don’t truly love them or don’t plan to read them should be decluttered before your move.
+Bountiful books that you’ve acquired over the years, but you don’t truly love or don’t plan to read should be decluttered before your move.